fizista/micropython-mcron/README.rst

 MicroCRON is a time-based task scheduling program.

-The library was designed after the experience with its larger predecessor SimpleCRON.
+The library was designed after the experience with its larger predecessor SimpleCRON_.
 The current library focuses on minimalism of code while keeping maximum functionality.
-It takes 3 times less memory than SimpleCRON.
+It takes 3 times less memory than SimpleCRON_.
 It needs about 3kB of memory to work.

 The software was tested under micropython 1.12 (esp32, esp8266).